choria-io/website/docs/content/autoagents/example/_index.md

     destination: running

 watchers:
-  # checks the hvac.json exist and if its changed, on change
+  # checks the hvac.json exist and if it's changed, on change
   # success_transition is fired, if the file is missing
   # fail_transition is fired.
   - name: variables